anandparikh4/Distributed-Spring-24/README.md

 1. Due to the Global Interpreter Lock, only one thread can execute Python code at once.
 This means that for most Python 3 implementations, the different threads do not actually execute at the same time, they merely appear to.
 1. Threads are used to perform preemptive multi-tasking where the scheduler decides which threads to run and when.
 On the other hand, asyncio model allows cooperative multi-tasking where the user decides which tasks to run and when.

-### Random Hostnames
-When a GET request is made to the /add endpoint of the load balancer, the payload requires the number of servers `N` and list of hostnames `replicas`.
-If `N` > `len(replicas)`, `N - len(replicas)` servers are to be added having random hostnames.
-A random hostname has the format `Server-XXX-YYY` where XXX is a three-digit random number and YYY is a three-digit timestamp based on the current time in milliseconds.
-The chances of two randomly generated hostnames having the same hostname, in practice, is quite low.
-Even then, this case is handled by using a set so that no two generated hostnames are the same.

 ### Cooperative Multitasking
 The application runs several taks asynchronously.
 These are:
 1. `spawn_container`: This task is used to spawn the server containers.
 The load balancer maintains a total of `N` servers at a time.
 If some server goes down, the load balancer detects it and spawns a new server.